dogethereum/wdoge-deprecated/README.md

 ## Deployment

-There is a Hardhat task that deploys the token.
+There is a Hardhat task that deploys the token system.
 It is meant for both testnet and mainnet networks.

 Here are step-by-step instructions for deployment.
 They assume an [Infura JSON-RPC endpoint](https://infura.io) is used.